Referral information for GPs

 Low-risk BCCs appropriate for treatment under this service are defined as follows:

 • aged 24 years or younger (that is, a child or young adult)

 • immunosuppressed or has Gorlin’s syndrome.

-• is less than 1 cm in diameter with clearly defined margins
+• is less than 2 cm in diameter on the body, and less than 1cm on the head and neck, with clearly defined margins

 • is not a recurrent BCC following incomplete excision

 • is not a persistent BCC that has been incompletely excised according to histology

 • is not morphoeic, infiltrative or basosquamous in appearance